Sponsor and status

 114th Congress (2015–2017)

-This bill was introduced on March 23, 2016, in a previous session of Congress, but was not enacted.
+This bill was introduced on March 23, 2016, in a previous session of Congress, but it did not receive a vote.

 What legislators are saying

 “Reps.
 Forbes, Gosar Introduce Legislation to Block Amnesty for Known Gang Members”

 — Rep. Paul Gosar [R-AZ4] (Sponsor) on Mar 23, 2016